ubc-cirrus-lab/caribou/QUICK_START.md

 This will check if a new deployment is required for any workflow, and, if so, migrate the functions according to this new deployment.

 ## Deployment to AWS (AWS Remote CLI)

-To deploy the framework in AWS after the completion of the local setup process, you can use the following command while `cd` inside
+To deploy the framework to AWS after completing the local setup process, use the following command while inside the main `caribou` directory.
-the main `caribou` directory (You should see both the `caribou` and `caribou-go` folders while inside this directory).
+Ensure that you can see both the `caribou` and `caribou-go` folders in this directory.

 ```bash
 poetry run caribou deploy_remote_cli
 ```

-You may also specify the configured `memory` in mb, `timeout` in seconds, and `ephemeral_storage` in mb by using the following flags:
+You may also specify the `memory` (in MB), `timeout` (in seconds), and `ephemeral_storage` (in MB) using the following flags:
- - `memory`: `--memory` or `-m`.
-Default: 5120 MB
+ - `memory`: Use `--memory` or `-m`.
+Default: 5,120 MB
- - `timeout`:`--timeout` or `-t`.
-Default: 900 s
+ - `timeout`: Use `--timeout` or `-t`.
+Default: 900 seconds
- - `ephemeral_storage`:`--ephemeral_storage` or `-s`.
-Default: 10240 MB
+ - `ephemeral_storage`: Use `--ephemeral_storage` or `-s`.
+Default: 10,240 MB

-And you can remove the remove framework by the following command:
+To remove the remote framework, use the following command:

 ```bash
 poetry run caribou remove_remote_cli
 ```

-**Note:** Caribou must first be properly installed locally (See the [Installation](INSTALL.md)) And the following parameters must also be set before remote deployment.
+**Note:** Caribou must be properly installed locally first (See the [Installation](INSTALL.md)).
+Additionally, the following environment variables must be set before remote deployment:

 ```bash
 export ELECTRICITY_MAPS_AUTH_TOKEN=<your_token>
 export GOOGLE_API_KEY=<your_key>
 ```

-### How to Invoke the Remote CLI:
+### How to Invoke the AWS Remote CLI
-After the deployment of the `AWS Remote CLI`, you can run the Caribou components by invoking the returned Lambda ARN with the following event dictionary.
+After deploying the `AWS Remote CLI`, you can run Caribou components by invoking the deployed lambda function using the returned Lambda ARN with the following event parameters.

 - List workflows:
 ```json